cdl-geneseo/geneseo-dictionary/H/Healthy.md

 # Healthy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Healthy

 Created by  Unknown User (met6), last modified by  Unknown User (crl12) on Apr 16, 2019

 adj.
 Good looking (refers only to women)Source: Dictionary of Geneseo English, Spring 1999 - Kocher - 2006Of those surveyed in 2008, 40.1% knew the word, and of those, 0% learned it in Geneseo.
 Talbot, 2008.As of 2012, 55% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)As of 2019, 85.7% of students surveyed know this word.
 0% believe it is of local origins.(Luquer, 2019)